 Each diocesan and parish school must, at a minimum, post teacher openings internally.
+Openings must be posted for a minimum of 10 business days.
 An internal posting is one that notifies the local school employees of the opening.
 When a position is open, consideration will be given to current qualified employees whose performance demonstrates required competencies.
 This does not constitute a job offer.
 Each school should have and follow a written process for hiring new teachers.

-Diocesan and parish school openings for president, principal, and vice-/assistant principal must be posted both internally and externally.
+Diocesan and parish school openings for president, principal, and vice-/assistant principal must be posted both internally and externally for a minimum of 10 business days.
 An internal posting is one that notifies both the local school employees and diocesan school administrators of the opening.
-An external posting is one that notifies the public via multiple sites which typically include, but are not limited to, the Diocese of Wilmington website, NCEA website, Catholicjobs.com, and other neighboring (arch)diocesan publications.
+An external posting is one that notifies the public via multiple sites which typically include, but are not limited to, the Diocese of Wilmington website, NCEA website, Catholicjobs.com, The Dialog (online advertising) and other neighboring (arch)diocesan publications.
 For the position of president and principal, each parish and diocesan school must follow the Diocese of Wilmington Catholic Schools Office President/Principal Hiring Processes.
 Processes are tailored to the specific supervisory model of the school.

-The positions of president, principal, vice-/assistant principal, and religion teacher require that an individual be a practicing Catholic in good standing.
+The positions of president, principal, vice-/assistant principal, campus minister, and religion teacher require that an individual be a practicing Catholic in good standing.
 A school may determine that additional positions must meet this requirement.